Bicheno - Little Blue Penguins

 - Building their nest from April/May to August

 - Chick raising from August until January

 - Moulting from February to April/May

 More visitors in summer; December to February.
 Fewer visitors in winter and spring but fewer penguins to spot.

 Tip and Accommodation in Bicheno

 You will love to stay here at least two nights to increase your chance to spot them.
 Our favorite hike nearby is the Apsley River Gorge Trail which is not much crowded.
 Stay in one of the very view private properties where the little blue nest in the gardens.
-One of this vacation homes is the Cod Rock Point perfectly situated.
-Anyhow, don't get to close, no camera flashlight or torch, only red light for obvious reasons!
+One of these vacation homes is the Cod Rock Point perfectly situated.
+However, don't get to close, no camera flashlight or torch, only red light for obvious reasons!
 Don't miss the Bicheno Blowhole at high tide.